 When someone thanks you for something meaningful, your brain releases dopamine and serotonin.
 Haven’t you experienced this?
 It can be powerful, emotional, and overwhelming.

 The famous neuroscientist Antonio Damasio said—“We are not thinking machines that feel, but emotional machines that think.”
-Consider this deeply as you lead others.
+Consider this deeply as you lead people.

 In our culture, we are often way too focused on comparison and what others have.
 But gratitude refocuses us on what we do have, instead of what we don’t have.

 I don’t know about you, but I need that reminder every single day.

 And it goes without saying that gratitude also works wonders in marriage and parenting.